lklkevin/chesslink/README.md

 ### Sensor Technology

+In prototype 1, the ChessLink system uses the following two design mechanisms for detecting pieces:

-The ChessLink system uses Hall effect sensors placed beneath each square of the chessboard.
+1. Hall effect sensors placed beneath each square of the chessboard.
 These sensors:
 - Detect the magnetic field of specially prepared chess pieces
 - Offer reliable, precise detection regardless of lighting conditions
 - Operate with minimal power consumption
 - Provide long-term reliability without mechanical wear

+2. Phototransisters placed beneath each square of the chessboard.
+These sensors:
+- Detect the analog light emitance reflectance of a piece based on shined light against the bottom of a piece.
+   - Enables both RGB LED emittance and IR LED emmitance detection at 940nm.
+- Offer cheap, piece and piece-type detection
+- Operates with minimal power
+- Wired to a pull-down resister to ensure that ADC voltage can be measured.

+Based on results of the prototype 1 PCB, the board will be adjusted accordingly.
+The board can utilize multiple sensors combined to provide accurate results.
+As the Hall-Effect system detects that a piece exists but does not detect which piece the two can be utilized together to create a reliable system of detection.

 ### Physical Dimensions